jacum/sample-akka-http/README.md

 - your queue name in SQS
 - the api key for using the stock quote API (use what's been given to you or get a new one at [https://www.quandl.com/users/login](https://www.quandl.com/users/login))
+- the message that you want the worker to write to the aforementioned queue

 ### Docker packaging